davetaz/openactive-crossfilter/learning.md

 >
 >

-Find the following line in your code:
+Find the following lines in your code and follow the instructions:

+    // /* FOR STEP THREE DETELE THE TWO // AT THE BEGINNING OF THIS LINE

+    // */ // FOR STEP THREE DETELE THE TWO // AT THE BEGINNING OF THIS LINE

     /* FOR STEP THREE DELETE THIS LINE

-and delete it.
-Also delete this one:

     FOR STEP THREE DELETE THIS LINE */

-Take a read through this block of code you have just uncommented.
+This will stop the code in step 1 and step 2 from working and prepare us to do the same thing in a different way.
+Take a read through what we have just uncommented.

 Find the line that reads